 Help

-Some of the pages displaying lists of values do not refresh automatically to improve readability.
-To refresh the values either use the pull-to-refresh feature or press the action button in the toolbar and select the Refresh item.
+Some of the pages displaying lists of values do not refresh automatically, to improve readability.
+To refresh the values, either use the pull-to-refresh feature or press the action button in the toolbar and select the Refresh item.

-Many of the pages also offer the export functionality.
+Many of the pages also offer export functionality.
 Simply press the action button in the toolbar and select the desired type of export.

 The Overview page displays the most commonly used info about your device.